 Overall gain in life expectancy and the contribution of the temporal shift in tumor size (by tumor size and net contribution) and reductions in case fatality rates from breast cancer and competing causes of death.

 Figure 4.
-Contributions to Gain in Life Expectancy, Varying of Overdiagnosis
+Contributions to Gain in Life Expectancy, Varying Assumed Prevalence of Overdiagnosis

-Overall gain in life expectancy and its constituent components (temporal shift in tumor size, reductions in case fatality rates from breast cancer, and reductions in case fatality rates from competing causes of death) varying the of overdiagnosis for tumors ≤3cm from 0% to 52%.
+Overall gain in life expectancy and its constituent components (temporal shift in tumor size, reductions in case fatality rates from breast cancer, and reductions in case fatality rates from competing causes of death) varying the assumed prevalence of overdiagnosis for tumors ≤3cm from 0% to 52%.

 Table 1.
 Contribution of Earlier Detection on Gain in Life Expectancy